DrDroidLab/grafana-mcp-server/README.md

 ## 9. Support

 1. Need help anywhere?
-Join our [slack community](https://join.slack.com/t/doctor-droid-demo/shared_invite/zt-2h6eap61w-Bmz76OEU6IykmDy673R1qQ) and message on #mcp channel.
+Join our [discord channel](https://discord.gg/GTzfNMSm) and message on #mcp channel.
 2. Want a 1-click MCP Server?
 Join the same community and let us know.
 3. For issues and questions, please open an issue on GitHub or contact the maintainers.